zzz2002/Certbot_TLSAgen_Hook/README.md

 In the latest version this is retrieved/set by using the *dirname $(readlink -f "$0")* If **THIS MUST BE SET** then I would strongly suggest setting it in global configuration file (*/etc/default/CertbotTLSAgen.cf*) and that the variable be made read only in order to ensure that this is not accidentally modified.

-e.g. declare -r installPath="/usr/local/bin"	# where we are installed/stored, use declare -r to make it read only
+e.g. declare -r installPath="/usr/local/bin" use declare -r to make it read only

 **services=( smtp smtps submission imap sieve dav davical https )**